Shopify/maintenance_tasks/README.md

 end
 ```

-Ensure that you've implemented the following methods:
+Ensure that you’ve implemented the following methods:

 * `collection`: return an `ActiveRecord::Batches::BatchEnumerator`.
 * `process`: do the work of your Task on a batch (`ActiveRecord::Relation`).

 Note that `#count` is calculated automatically based on the number of batches in
-your collection, and your Task's progress will be displayed in terms of batches
+your collection, and your Task’s progress will be displayed in terms of batches
 (not the number of records in the relation).

 **Important!** Batches should only be used if `#process` is performing a batch